 - The most controversial clause in the leases we are looking at, relates to the amount of “Ground Rent” paid by leaseholders and the rate at which it escalates.

 Follow this link for an explanation as to how to identify an escalating Ground Rent clause in your lease

 Why am I locked into leasehold?

-- Mortgage lenders have recently started to reject applications from purchasers of properties which are subject to these escalating Ground Rent clauses.
-Leaseholders will therefore find that they are unable to sell their properties without compromising on the price that they were hoping to achieve.
+- Mortgage lenders have recently started to reject applications from purchasers of properties that are subject to these escalating Ground Rent clauses.
+Leaseholders will, therefore, find that they are unable to sell their properties without compromising on the price that they were hoping to achieve.